luigiselmi/pilot-sc4-pipeline/README.md

 ## Pilot Description
 The pilot fetches continuously the FCD data (Floating Car Data)  about taxies in Thessaloniki from CERTH web service.
 A Kafka Producer connects to the web service and sends the data into a Kafka topic.
-The data is consumed by a Flink job, enriched using a map matching algorithm and aggregated and finally stored into Elasticsearch.
+The data is consumed by a Flink job, enriched using a map matching algorithm, aggregated and finally stored into Elasticsearch.
 A visualization based on Kibana is used to visualize the aggregated data in a map (average speed in road segments per time windows).

 ## Pilot Components